dfireBird/chip-8/README.md

 ## License

-Chip8 is primarily distributed under the terms of MIT License.
+Chip-Octo is primarily distributed under the terms of MIT License.
 See [LICENSE](LICENSE) for details.